Helpful Children’s Picture Books About Manners

 My Little Gifts: A Book of Sharing by Jo Witek, illustrated by Christine Roussey

-Lift-the-flap to show presents that come in a box or a suitcase, gifts that are shared with a sister or handmade, and gifts of imagination.
+Lift-the-flap to reveal presents that come in a box or a suitcase, gifts that are shared with a sister or handmade, and gifts of imagination.
 The swirly crayon drawings are so much fun!
 Clearly, the little girl narrator clearly loves her friends, sister, and family.
-It’s a very sweet story of generosity.
+It’s a very sweet picture book about manners and generosity that you can use to teach these values.

 The Thank You Dish by Trace Balla